The Boy Fortune Hunters: Books serialized

-Starting in 1912 at least three volumes of the series The Boy Hunters in Panama, The Boy Fortune Hunters in Alaska, and The Boy Fortune Hunters in China were serialized in the Boys and Girls section of several Sunday newspapers, with a few chapters being printed each week, along with a synopsis of the last installment.
+Starting in 1912, at least three volumes of the series — The Boy Hunters in Panama, The Boy Fortune Hunters in Alaska, and The Boy Fortune Hunters in China — were serialized in the Boys and Girls section of several Sunday newspapers, with a few chapters being printed each week, along with a synopsis of the last installment.

 Main characters

 Adventure-loving Sam Steele, 16 years old in the first book, is the son of Captain Steele of the Seagull, and nephew of Naboth Perkins, who is supercargo on the same merchant ship.
 Ned Britton is captain's mate – the second-in-command.
 Two South Sea Islanders take part in Sam's adventures.
 Nux is ship's cook, and Bryonia is the cabin steward.
 Years before the first book took place the two black men were found in a canoe, tied up and nearly dead, and they were brought aboard Uncle Naboth's ship and treated with two patent medicines, Nux Vomica and Bryonia.
 At the time the men knew no English and couldn't tell their names, so they were named after the medicines that saved them, and they've answered to the names ever since.

-Joe Herring is a little younger than Sam, and though fortune hunting had made him rich, he chose to be the ship's cabin boy.
+Joe Herring is a little younger than Sam, and though fortune hunting has made him rich, he chooses to be the ship's cabin boy.
 He is a "slight, stooping lad", but is strong and agile.
 Archie Ackley is the same age as Sam, comes from a wealthy family, but is "a reckless, adventurous sort of chap", and often sails on the Seagull as a passenger.